UTM Codes: How to Create UTM Tracking URLs on Google Analytics

 In the form that appears, fill in the URL, Campaign, Source, and Medium fields.
 If you'd like to add Content and Term, you can do so in the bottom two fields of this form.
 When you're done, you'll see an orange "Create" button become available at the bottom.

-Click it, and HubSpot will log your UTM code as a new campaign, and this link will be ready to include on any webpage from which you want to track the traffic.
+Click it, and HubSpot will log your UTM code as a new campaign.
+This link will be ready to use on any web page from which you want to track the traffic.

 How to Build UTM Codes in HubSpot: use the shortened link in your marketing campaign